Riiyansh/ID-Card-Sequirity/README.md

 ## Applications

-- **Identity Verification:** This project can be used by organizations to verify the authenticity of PAN cards provided by users.
+- **Identity Verification:** This project can be used by organizations to verify the authenticity of documents provided by users.
 - **Tampering Detection for Other IDs:** The methodology can be extended to detect tampering in other types of identity documents, such as Aadhar cards, voter IDs, etc.

 ## Future Scope